simOrderS/simOrder/README.md

 ![simOrder Logo](static/img/simorder_logo.png)

-# simOrder
-A Raspberry Pi based order management and POS system for small businesses

-# 🍓 😂: A Raspberry Pi-based POS and Order Management System
+# simOrder: a Raspberry Pi-based Order Management and POS System

 RaspberryPOS is an affordable, open-source Point of Sale (POS) and Order Management System designed for small businesses.
 Built on a Raspberry Pi, it offers a cost-effective solution for managing sales, inventory, and customer orders.